Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 DAY 12: Rome - Free day

 Another free day in the capital to explore as you wish.
-This is your opportunity to either catch up on what you have missed, head off on an optional excursion to Pompeii, or simply enjoy a chance to catch your breath and take in the atmosphere of the city.
-The Italians believe in taking it easy, so why not chill out at a trattoria with some tasty morsels, a cold beverage and some good conversation.
-This is also the perfect opportunity to explore the city away from the large crowds.
-Research some favorite local hangouts, or maybe visit the catacombs for something different.
+You can accompany your tour leader on an optional excursion to Pompeii, or visit the spectacular Colosseum, which offers an unbelievable feeling of drifting backwards in time, to when gladiators, chariots and lions dominated the arena.
+The Italians believe in taking it easy, so why not chill out at a trattoria with some tasty morsels, a cold beverage and some good conversation this evening.

 DAY 13: Rome - Florence - Tuscany